maekawatoshiki/rapidus/README.md

 - Support Tracing-JIT compiling
   - Currently, a function fitting for the following rules would be JIT-compiled.
     - Accessing only its arguments and local variables (not global variables)
-    - Only Numbers and Booleans are used
+    - Number and Boolean(only for function's returning type) are used
     - Calling only itself

 # Building from Source